 - A request to add your response to your staff file.

-Sometimes an employer asks if you want to sign the warning.
+Sometimes an employer may ask if you want to sign the warning.
 Note: you are not obliged to do so, especially if you disagree with it.
-By signing, it seems as if you agree.
-So do not sign anything if you are in doubt or disagree with something.
+By signing, it may appear as though you agree.
+Therefore, do not sign anything if you are unsure or disagree with something.

 A conversation with your employer can help

-Have you responded and it still doesn't feel right?
+Have you responded and does it still not feel right?
 Then you can suggest having a conversation.
 It's not necessary, but it can help to maintain a good atmosphere and resolve misunderstandings.

 Do you still have questions?
 Please contact us, we are happy to think along with you!